-A new secured floating rate bond of NOK 300 million with 3-year tenor was issued in February 2021, to refinance the existing senior secured bond which was maturing in June 2021 (FRIPRO01).
-A call premium was paid for the existing bond of MNOK 3, which was expensed in 2021 together with residual capitalized financing expenses of MNOK 1.4.
+A secured floating rate bond of NOK 300 million with 3-year tenor was issued in February 2021, to refinance the senior secured bond which was maturing in June 2021 (FRIPRO01).
 The bond is secured by a pledge of the direct subsidiaries of Frigaard Property Group AS, and the shares in Frigaard Property Group AS owned by FPG Invest AS.